ajohnson132490/C195OA/out/production/C195OAssessment/appointmentmaker/README.txt

 Other
 •  Translate log in page into french
-•  alert when there is an appointment within 15 minutes of login
 •  make language location dependent and find a way to test it
 •  do javadoc comments
 •  create index.html of all comments based on oracles guidelines for javadoc tool best practices (justify lambda expressions)
 •  log all login attempts in login_activity.txt

 Popups needed
-•  entering an incorrect username and password